top of page

 EXPERIENCES

-Well before our primitive cousins started walking the African savanna, brains learned the ways to quickly discern the signals of a potential predator among the otherwise overwhelming diversity of external stimuli.
-Since this process takes place in an instant, quite frequently the interpreted signal of a predator was not real, but increased the chances of passing on their genes to the next generation.
+Long before our primitive ancestors began walking the African savanna, our brains had already acquired the ability to swiftly identify the signals of a potential predator amidst the dizzying array of external stimuli.
+As this process occurred in mere moments, the interpretation of a predator signal was often false.
+Nevertheless, this behavior increased the likelihood of their genes being passed down to the next generation.

-Our use of mental shortcuts has evolved to function, as much as to survive.
-As hunters, but also as preys we evolved to take speedy conclusions based on our experiences even when having rather limited information.
+Our use of cognitive shortcuts has evolved to not only enable survival, but also to thrive.
+As both predators and prey, we have evolved to draw swift conclusions based on our experiences, even when provided with limited information.

 One of the most compelling collection of principles showcasing how experience and biology influence our visual perceptions was developed during the late 19th and early 20th centuries by the Gestalt school of psychology.
 These principles helped us understand with remarkable clarity how and why we interpret what we see in particular ways.
 Let's take a look at some of them: